Best 9mm Pistols [2024]: Ranked by Size and Use

 H&K VP9sk Review

 I believe the H&K VP9sk has some of the greatest ergonomics for a concealed carry pistol.
-One of the things I enjoy most about this weapon is that it comes with a variety of interchangeable grip panels.
-Now I can personalize the perfect grip for my hand.
+One of the things I enjoy most about this weapon is that it comes with a variety of interchangeable grip panels – now I can find the perfect grip with just the right contours for my hand.

-As we’re talking about CCW guns, I’ll admit the VP9sk is a little thicker than the Sig p365.
+As we’re talking about CCW guns, I’ll admit the VP9sk is a little thicker than the Sig P365.
 Therefore, it is not the smallest option you can get and doesn’t ride as comfortably as an appendix carry.
-However, I still don’t feel as though the size of the VP9sk is that much of a deal-breaker, and it is still comfortable.
+Still, it has serrated slides with a smooth finish on both the front and the rear, reducing muzzle flip for a really smooth shooting experience.
+All things considered, I still don’t feel as though the size of the VP9sk is that much of a deal-breaker, and it is still comfortable.
 I think the size is just right and coupled with the grips, I personally handle this model better than I do other smaller-sized CCW firearms.

+The trigger is perfect right out of the factory and doesn’t need any modifications or aftermarket swaps.
 As for dependability, I’ve fired at least 1000 rounds and haven’t had any problems.
-I’ve fired 9mm ammo of various types, and as of yet there has been no problem or any malfunctions and has given me great accuracy.
+I’ve fired 9mm ammo of various types, and it has given me great accuracy throughout with no issues or malfunctions.

 To read through the full review of this pistol specifically, you’ll find the H&K VP9sk Review here!